zbhgis/zbhgis/README.md

 ## 🌍 About Me

-I'm a researcher specializing in **Geographic Information Systems (GIS)**, **Remote Sensing**, and **Ecological Studies**.
+I'm a researcher specializing in **GIS**, **Remote Sensing**, and **Ecological Studies**.
 My work focuses on leveraging geospatial technologies to address environmental challenges and promote sustainable development.

 - 🔭 Currently working on projects related to land cover analysis, ecological modeling, and climate change impact assessment.
 - 🌱 Passionate about open-source tools, data visualization, and geospatial data science.